 As a pet owner, it’s your duty to make sure that your dog stays healthy.
-Sometimes this is a pleasant task, one full of long walks through the neighborhood and ensuring that your furry pal gets exactly the right treats.
+Sometimes this is a pleasant task, one full of long walks through the neighborhood and ensuring that your furry pal gets the best dog treats.
 In other cases, though, ensuring that your dog stays healthy can be a little gross.

 One of the more unpleasant tasks you’ll face as a dog owner is learning how to deal with your dog’s anal glands.
 Though not necessarily a procedure you’ll have to do often, it’s smart to learn how to deal with full anal glands at home.
 Luckily, this guide will teach you everything you need to know about this part of your dog’s life.